naiborhujosua/naiborhujosua.github.io/aboutme.md

 ---

 Hello, and welcome to one of my homes on the web👋!
-I’m Josua Naiborhu, a consultant, blogger, and machine learning engineer from :indonesia:.
-I am a big fan of [ Guido van Rossum](https://gvanrossum.github.io/).
+I’m Josua Naiborhu, a consultant, blogger, machine learning engineer, and a big fan of [ Guido van Rossum](https://gvanrossum.github.io/).
 I hold a Bachelor of Computer Engineering from [Universitas Indonesia](naiborhujosua@alumni.ui.ac.id).

 With over four years of experience in various industries, I have utilized AI capabilities to solve business problems in insurance, transportation, and education.